JamilW/Triviagame/README.md

 * Trivia Game

 ### Instructions
-* You'll create a trivia form with multiple choice or true/false options (your choice).
+* Welcome to my trivia game with multiple choice or true/false options.

 * The player will have a limited amount of time to finish the quiz.